In today's age, Terabytes of data are being generated by the

 answers you seek, from data that you own.

-As Full Stack Data Scientists, we take pride in owning responsibility for helping you identify your data sources, pull in all the data, clean up the data, extract meaningful features relevant to your domain, analyze your data, implement machine learning models and help you arrive at decisions.
+As Data Scientists, we take pride in owning responsibility for helping you identify your data sources, pull in all the data, clean up the data, extract meaningful features relevant to your domain, analyze your data, implement machine learning models and help you arrive at decisions.
 Finally, we expose all these steps via APIs and visualizations; tying a neat little bow atop your first steps into becoming Data Driven.

 Data ingestion is the process of obtaining, importing, and processing data for later use or storage in a database.
 This process often involves altering individual files by editing their content and/or formatting them to fit into a larger document.
 An effective data ingestion methodology begins by prioritizing the sources for optimum processing, and finally validate the results.
 When numerous data sources exist in diverse formats (the sources may number in the hundreds and the formats in the dozens), maintaining reasonable speed and efficiency can become a major challenge